Next Article: Topic coming soon. – Expected Date: Anytime soon.

 Delhi Peace Dialogue –Will It Be Possible?

-We believe in "Vasudhaiva Kutumbakam" (Sanskrit: वसुधैव कुटुम्बकम्), which means, "the world is one family".
-All humans are connected, and one should treat everyone with compassion, respect, and unity.
-We respect the sovereignty of nations and the people living in them.
-Mutual respect is essential for effective international cooperation and peace.
+We believe in Vasudhaiva Kutumbakam (Sanskrit: वसुधैव कुटुम्बकम्), which means the world is one family.
+All humans are connected, and we should treat everyone with compassion, respect, and unity.
+We respect the sovereignty of nations and their people.
+Mutual respect is essential for effective international cooperation and lasting peace.

 Great power comes with great responsibility.